MicrosoftDocs/azure-docs/articles/active-directory/authentication/concept-authentication-phone-options.md

    * Ensure that the user has their phone turned on and that service is available in their area, or use alternate method.
 * User is blocked
    * Have an Azure AD administrator unblock the user in the Azure portal.
-* Text messaging platforms like SMS, RCS or Whatsapp aren't subscribed on the device.
+* Text messaging platforms like SMS, RCS, or WhatsApp aren't subscribed on the device.
    * Have the user change methods or activate a text messaging platform on the device.
-* Faulty telecom providers such as no phone input detected, missing DTMF tones issues, blocked caller ID on multiple devices, or blocked text messages across multiple devices.
+* Faulty telecom providers, such as when no phone input is detected, missing DTMF tones issues, blocked caller ID on multiple devices, or blocked text messages across multiple devices.
    * Microsoft uses multiple telecom providers to route phone calls and text messages for authentication.
-If you see any of the above issues, have a user attempt to use the method at least five times within 5 minutes and have that user's information available when contacting Microsoft support.
+If you see any of the these issues, have a user attempt to use the method at least five times within 5 minutes and have that user's information available when contacting Microsoft support.
 *  Poor signal quality.
    * Have the user attempt to log in using a wi-fi connection by installing the Authenticator app.
    * Or use a text message instead of phone (voice) authentication.